 In 1994, the International Criminal Investigative Training Assistance Program (ICITAP) initiated its first law enforcement development project in the Africa and Middle East region—a “whole of police force” development effort in Somalia.
 Since then, ICITAP has delivered a wide range of technical assistance and specialized training programs in nearly 30 countries throughout the region.
 Today, ICITAP’s programs in the region focus on countering extremism and transnational crime, democratic policing principles, and forensic capacity development.

-ICITAP receives funding and partnership support from the U.S. Agency for International Development; the State Department's Bureau of International Narcotics and Law Enforcement Affairs, Office to Monitor and Combat Trafficking in Persons, and Office of the Coordinator for Counterterrorism (S/CT); and the Millennium Challenge Corporation.
+ICITAP receives funding and partnership support from the U.S. Agency for International Development; the State Department's Bureau of International Narcotics and Law Enforcement Affairs, Office to Monitor and Combat Trafficking in Persons, and Office of the Coordinator for Counterterrorism (S/CT).

 Learn more about ICITAP's programs in this region (*indicates field office):

 In 2010, ICITAP began a three-year, comprehensive training and technical assistance program designed to build the capacity of the Algeria Gendarmerie Nationale to fight terrorism and transnational crime.
 The program focuses on three strategic areas: forensics, criminal investigations, and border security.